magland/ai-agents-for-data-science-how-to-and-should-we/index.md

 * What are AI agents?
 * Why use them?
 Why be cautious?
-* How to build an AI agent from scratch?
+* How to build an AI agent?
 * Application: Stan Assistant
 * Application: Exploring the DANDI Archive (public neurophysiology data)
 * What could possibly go wrong?